MLeidel/ctx/README.md

 ctx lets you save and recall text from/to your system clipboard or command-line,
 in order to recall previous saved text back to your clipboard.

+Currently ctx has 5 functions:

+- (many args saves as one string to list)
+- (s) pastes clipboard contents to list
+- (d) deletes a saved item from list
+- (l) lists items and prompts to put an item back in the clipboard
+- (m) moves a saved item from the list to index 0 of the list

 ![ctx](images/ctx_sshot.png "ctx run at command-line")